Construction Materials: Types, Uses, & Applications Explained

 Pros:

-• Extra on-site support: Speaking of demos, there are a lot of ways a distributor can support the project beyond a 45-minute course.
-It can arrange for you to be able to play around with a product you’re interested in.
+- Extra on-site support: Speaking of demos, there are many ways a distributor can support the project beyond a 45-minute course.
+It can arrange for you to play around with a product you’re interested in.
 With manufacturer approval, it can support mockups for systems that require them.
 And it can support on-site installation so you have peace of mind that you’re working the right way.

 Note that it’s hard to find a distributor with the expertise and dedicated staff to train others outside its walls.
 It’s not a point of emphasis for most resellers.
 Instead, they point you to the manufacturer for help.